-With a population of more than 161 million, Bangladesh is one of the world’s most densely populated countries.
-Yet extreme poverty and a lack of awareness about health issues mean it has one of the highest rates of untreated cataracts worldwide, with more than half a million people thought to be blind as a result.
+Extreme poverty and a lack of awareness about health issues mean more than half a million people are thought to be blind as a result of cataracts.

 Our work in Bangladesh focuses on screening people to diagnose eye problems, providing sight tests to check for refractive error, and supporting cataract operations to restore vision.

 We also help to train volunteer community health workers, and run inclusive programmes to make sure people with disabilities have equal access to healthcare, education and employment opportunities.

 Arif’s life changed when he had two cataract operations at five years old.
 We've been following his journey since then, from completing his education to finding work as a driver.